TwilightWingsStudio/SSE-Legacy/README.md

  - Command prompt directory should be `/Sources/luajit/src`.
    - Use `cd /d <path>` command to navigate there.
  - Run msvcbuild.bat (located in `/Sources/luajit/src`) to build luajit library.
+ - Once it compiled go into `/Sources/luajit/src/`.
+ - Copy `lua51.lib` into `/Source/Engine/`.
+ - Copy `lua51.dll` into `/Bin/` and `/Bin/Debug/` directories.

+We don't include project files for LuaJit because you should compile it just ONCE.
+Also, making project files can make everything complicated if dependency should be updated.

 **Building the engine.**